colosseum-wiot/LipariSchool2024/README.md

 # LipariSchool2024
 Tutorial for end-to-end O-RAN deployment and AI development for the Lipari Summer School 2024.

-**IMPORTANT:** Since WiFi might drop mid-experiment, you **MUST** use `tmux` extensively as any drop in the `ssh` connection will result in scripts getting stopped, and need to redo most steps.
+**EXTREMELY IMPORTANT:** Since WiFi might drop mid-experiment, you **MUST** use `tmux` extensively as any drop in the `ssh` connection will result in scripts getting stopped, and need to redo most steps.
 So, do a favour to yourself and use `tmux`.

 # O-RAN Tutorial Assignment